jorgequintanilha/shieldmate/README.md

 <h3>Multiple theme/deck registration per player:</h3> Naturally this is where the player registry is aiming to become.
 It will come, maybe not in the near future but it will.

+<h3>Link the theme and player registration screens:</h3> This would be the end goal of the two features above.
+Implement the style screen theme selection (as in, the round buttons instead of the dropdown box), make it so the player can save his default counters, and so on.
+Again I think this is way too much of a hassle over something that's not that big.
+It is not a priority, but I intend to get there when there's nothing else left to do.

 <h3>Allow the player to choose the background color:</h3> Nope.
 Not happening.
 Each color was chosen to give the combinations some identity.
 Having a bright yellow background with a black mana symbol is stupid.
 Same goes for gradient colors, background images, and so on.
 The app's design direction is what it is.

 <hr>

 <h2>Hardcoded Stuff in Need of Rework</h2>
 This is where I map all the crap I did in a hurry to make the app work and never got back to.
+I'm planning on fetching external json files for some stuff like the banned cards lists, but I'm on the fence about using this approach for themes and such.

 <h3>Orientation:</h3> I need to rewrite a bunch of stuff in regards to screen orientation if I ever want to code a better 3 and 5 player screns.
 Doesn't look like a lot of work, but it'll need a lot of testing.

-<h3>Newer Themes:</h3> This is pure laziness, I just need to come up with a better solution for the theme screen that doesn't involve that ugly switch block at the end.
+<h3>Newer Themes:</h3> This is pure laziness, I just need to come up with a better solution for the theme code that doesn't involve that ugly switch block at the end.

-<h3>Auxiliary Counters:</h3> The app render them dinamically, but right now they're all hardcoded into the html.
+<h3>Auxiliary Counters:</h3> The app should render them dinamically, but right now they're all hardcoded into the html.
 This would enable the user to choose what counters he/she needs.
+If stuff like experience counters keep showing up, this'll turn into a priority.

+<h3>Better Layout:</h3> Right now I'm pretty satisfied with the app's layout.
+It isn't the most modern and sleek ever but I think the retro feel is a charm.
+With my plans for switching frameworks, I also intend to create a much more reactive interface.